Alpha, OH - (1854 - present farming & mill town annexed into Beavercreek)

-Location: Bath Township, Greene County - On Ohio 235 near the intersection of Osborn Rd.
-(Medway Rd.)
+Location: Bath Township, Greene County - On SR 235 near the intersection of Osborn Rd (Medway Rd)

-The town of Osborn was laid out by John Cox & Samuel Stafford in 1850, about a mile & half Northwest of Fairfield.
-It was named after their first railroad attendant E.F.
-Osborn & flourished for 63 years partly due to taking on a railroad agreement that Fairfield passed up.
-In 1913 The Great Flood hit Dayton & the surrounding towns hard.
+Osborn was laid out by John Cox & Samuel Stafford in 1850, about 1 & 1/2 miles Northwest of Fairfield.
+It was named after E.F.
+Osborn, the first railroad attendant, & flourished for 63 years partly due to taking on a railroad agreement that Fairfield passed up.
+In 1913 The Great Flood hit Dayton & the surrounding towns extremely hard.
 The Miami Conservancy District was formed to implement a flood project including several dams.

 Despite the fact that the area rarely flooded, Osborn was considered to be too close to the flood plain & the land was bought out by the Conservancy District.
-The residents didn't want to lose their town so they moved it in a domino effect, people, buildings, & everything else closer to Fairfield.
-The Osborn Removal Company was formed & did the moving in the early 1920's.
-Just a few decades later Osborn lost it's name in 1950 as it merged with Fairfield to create Fairborn, OH.
+The residents didn't want to lose their town, so they moved it in a domino effect, people, buildings, & everything else closer to Fairfield.
+The Osborn Removal Company was formed & did the moving in the early 1920s.
+Just a few decades later in 1950, Osborn lost its name as it merged with Fairfield to create Fairborn.

-Some of the original buildings that were moved from Old Osborn can still be found today in Fairborn.
-The old town was located where Skyborn Cruise-In currently sits, to the field across the street from there, & over to the Cox family cemetery.
-Unfortunately the cemetery sits inside the gates Wright-Patterson Air Force Base at the end of a runway.
+Some of the original buildings that were moved from Osborn can still be found today in Fairborn.
+The old town was located where Skyborn Cruise-In currently sits at the intersection of SR 235 & Haddix Rd & over to the field across the road from there.
+Cox family cemetery, which was established in Osborn, unfortunately sits inside the gates Wright-Patterson Air Force Base at the end of a runway.

 Classification: ghost town

-Location: Spring Valley Township, Greene County - On Cook Rd. between Rt.
-725 & Centerville Rd.
+Location: Spring Valley Township, Greene County - On Cook Rd between SR 725 & Centerville Rd

-This early Ohio town started up as a hamlet in 1803 like many other towns, the same year Ohio became a state.
-It is considered to be the original location of current day Spring Valley.
+This early Ohio town started up as a hamlet in 1803, the same year Ohio became a state.
+It's considered to be the original location of current day Spring Valley.
 The first settler in the area was Jeffery Truman (1784 - 1851) who built & operated a local tavern.
-He married Jane Elam (1810 - 1894) both of whom are burried in Elam Cemetery on Old Ambrose Elam farm in Spring Valley.
+He married Jane (Elam) Truman (1810 - 1894).
+They were buried in Elam Cemetery on Elam Rd in Spring Valley.
 In 1850 Samuel T. Owens surveyed Transylvania for 3 heirs of local families.

-They built 10 lots on the Southwest bend of the Little Miami river with small farming & making supplies for wagons passing along what was then the Xenia - Cincinnati Pike.
-Spring valley, which was laid out in 1845 by the Walton family along the East side of the Little Miami river, was bigger & growing much faster with mills & a copper shop.
-The remaining residents that were in Transyvlania moved across the river sometime before 1850.
+They built 10 lots on the southwest bend of the Little Miami river.
+Farming & making supplies for wagons passing along what was then the Xenia - Cincinnati Pike were the main sources of income.
+Spring valley, which was laid out in 1845 by the Walton family along the east side of the Little Miami river, was larger & growing much faster with mills & a copper shop.
+The remaining residents that were in Transyvlania moved across the river before 1850.